robovm/robovm-docs/en/walkthroughs/navigation-basics/navigation-basics.md

 ![images/main-scene-navbar](images/main-scene-navbar.png)

 ## Adding a Segue
 To navigate from one content view controller to another, we use [segues](https://developer.apple.com/library/ios/recipes/xcode_help-IB_storyboard/chapters/StoryboardSegue.html).
-A segue defines how a new view controller is pushed onto the navigation stack of the navigation controller.
+A segue defines a transition from one controller to the next.

 Segues are indicated via arrows between scenes in Interface Builder.
 You can add a segue from a UI view on one scene to another scene.
 You can also programmatically apply a segue.

 A Segue has a source controller and a destination controller.
 The segue will perform a transition between the source and destination controller.
 Additionally, a segue has an identifier which we can use to handle segue transitions programmatically.

 There are different types of segues which you can find in [Apple's documentation](https://developer.apple.com/library/ios/recipes/xcode_help-IB_storyboard/chapters/StoryboardSegue.html).
-In this walkthrough we'll use __Show Segues__.
+In this walkthrough we'll use __Show Segues__ and __Modal Segues__.

 Show segues push a new view controller on the navigation stack, and generally have navigation and/or toolbars.
 The life-time of the new view controller will be managed by the navigation controller.
+Navigating from a list entry to a detail view is a good candidate for a show segue.

+Modal segues are used when the scene you want to display isn't really part of the hierarchical content of your app and will not receive a navigation or toolbar.
+You have to manage the life-time of the new view controller yourself.
+Navigating from a list entry to a scene that lets you edit that entry is a good candiate for a modal segue.

 Let's add a show segue between the `Show Remembered Names` button and the name list scene:
 1. In Xcode, select the `Show Remembered Names` button